 Help to Buy is a government initiative aimed at helping hard-working people like you secure your first or next dream home.
-First Time Buyers have access to the Equity Loan scheme and the Shared Ownership scheme is open to people moving home or those that have owned a property previously.
-The Equity Loan scheme is for new build properties only, but Shared Ownership could be on a new or second-hand property.
+Shared Ownership can help those with a lower borrowing capacity, and the new Mortgage Guarantee Scheme can help where you only have a 5% deposit.
 To explore the schemes in more detail, please call 0330 133 2981.

 If you can’t quite afford the mortgage on 100% of a home, Help to Buy: Shared Ownership offers you the chance to buy a share of your home (between 25% and 75% of the home’s value) and pay rent on the remaining share.
 As you build up equity, save more money or your income increases, you can buy additional shares in your home.
 Most housing associations will allow you to increase your share until you own 100%.

 Shared Ownership allows you to buy a newly built home or an existing one through resale programmes from housing associations.
 You’ll need a mortgage to pay for your share of the home’s purchase price, or fund this through your savings.
 Shared Ownership properties are always leasehold.

 Your household earns £80,000 a year or less outside London, or your household earns £90,000 a year or less in London

 You are a first-time buyer, you used to own a home but can’t afford to buy one now or are an existing shared owner looking to move.

 You must pass the Homes England affordability check.
 We can assist you with this.